neondatabase/website/content/docs/guides/cloudflare-workers.md

 ### Implement the Worker script

-We'll use the `neon-serverless` driver to connect to the Neon database, so you need to install it as a dependency:
+We'll use the [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver) to connect to the Neon database, so you need to install it as a dependency:

 ```bash
 npm install @neondatabase/serverless